Table of contents

 For secure sharing and transfer of materials with external organisations that cannot use Teams, the Criminal Justice Secure Exchange (CJSE) and Criminal Justice Secure Messaging (CJSM) tools are the preferred solution for data up to and including Official-Sensitive.

-For secure sharing and transfer of materials with other government bodies, where the use of Teams, CJSE, CJSM, Egress, or Galaxkey is not possible, the use of official MoJ email systems is approved for data up to and including Official-Sensitive.
+For secure sharing and transfer of materials with other government bodies, where the use of Teams, CJSE, or CJSM is not practicable, the use of official MoJ email systems is approved for data up to and including Official-Sensitive.

 Always follow the guidance in the Data Handling and Information Sharing Guide when making such transfers.
 This applies particularly with regard to the sharing of data classified higher than Official.